ty-davis/kb42/README.md

 Once that file is uploaded and the via app accepts it you'll be able to change all of the configuration for the board.
-You can see the configuration that I'm using for the board by uploading configuration file called [`kb42_TyGuy60401_layout.json`](https://github.com/TyGuy60401/kb42/blob/dc6ad67e50948e26156101fd82f4def80222cbb4/assets/firmware/kb42_TyGuy60401_layout.json) which can be found in the firmware folder.
+You can see the configuration that I'm using for the board by uploading the configuration file called [`kb42_TyGuy60401_layout.json`](https://github.com/TyGuy60401/kb42/blob/dc6ad67e50948e26156101fd82f4def80222cbb4/assets/firmware/kb42_TyGuy60401_layout.json) which can be found in the firmware folder.